How to Have a Frugal $42 Weekly Grocery Budget

 Now that we know what we’re going to need to buy for our frugal grocery budget, let’s put it into two different shopping lists.

 The second list is going to be what you can purchase in bulk to be less expensive.
-You will go on the first day of each month, no matter what day of the week it falls on or whether or not it’s your regular shopping day.
+You will go on the first day of each month, no matter what day of the week it falls on or whether it’s your regular shopping day.
 (Unless it’s Sunday, then go the day after.)

 For our scenario above, here are our lists: